-Effective May 22, 2014, the City of Rochester, NY will impose Ordinance #2014-155, that restricts employers in the city from asking about and using criminal records.
+Effective on May 22, 2014, the City of Rochester, NY will impose Ordinance #2014-155.
+This “Ban-the-Box” legistation restricts employers in the city from asking about and using criminal records.

 Under the law, the following restrictions will apply:

-Effective 180 days from May 22, 2014, it shall be an unlawful discriminatory practice for an employer to make any inquiry regarding or to require any person to disclose or reveal, any criminal conviction on an employment application.
+Effective 180 days from May 22, 2014, it shall be an unlawful discriminatory practice for an employer to make any inquiry regarding or to require any person to disclose or reveal criminal records on an employment application.
 Consideration of an applicant’s prior criminal conviction(s) shall take place only after an employment application is submitted and after an initial employment interview.

 - It shall be an unlawful discriminatory practice for an employer to make any inquiry regarding or to require any person to disclose or reveal, any criminal conviction against such person before a first interview or a conditional offer of employment has been made.
 If an employer does not conduct an interview, that employer must inform the applicant whether a criminal background check will be conducted before employment is to begin.

 - An employer hiring for licensed trades or professions, including positions such as interns and apprentices for such licensed positions, may make an inquiry of applicants prior criminal records if such inquiry is required by the trade or professional licensing body or by New York State or Federal law.